Conservation Areas

-Public input suggests that the vast majority of people in Hancock County value undeveloped conservation areas that provide habitat for songbirds, butterflies, and other wildlife while beautifying the area.
-The Hancock Park District manages six conservation areas with no support facilities, such as developed parking lots, trails, and restrooms that were created to protect water quality, expand wildlife habitat, and provide natural beauty.
+Public input suggests that the vast majority of people in Hancock County value undeveloped conservation areas that provide habitat for Songbirds, Butterflies, and other wildlife while beautifying the area.
+The Hancock Park District manages five conservation areas with no support facilities, such as developed parking lots, trails, and restrooms that were created to protect water quality, expand wildlife habitat, and provide natural beauty.

 Bright Conservation Area